- ADMISSIONS & AID

 SIT is part of World Learning Inc., a nonprofit organization that works in more than 150 countries to enhance the capacity and commitment of individuals, institutions, and communities to create a more peaceful and just world through education, sustainable development, and exchange.

 With deep roots in multicultural understanding and international education, SIT provides students an unparalleled opportunities to examine a range of critical global issues through multiple prisms—including climate change, global health, and human rights—in more than 40 countries around the world.
-We also offer comparative programs that include International Honors Programs, which take place on multiple continents.
+We also offer comparative programs that include International Honors Program offerings, which take place on multiple continents.

 COMMITMENT TO RECIPROCITY